This cool couple figured out our secret and created a stylish Scandinavian eclectic mobile home.

 Rebecca Caridad Facteau and her husband Dustin live in Boulder, Colorado.
 They have lived in the 750 sq. foot single wide for 3.5 years and what they’ve managed to do with it is inspiring.
 It’s personalized from top to bottom and end to end!

 Dustin is a chemist and Rebecca is a photographer and calligraphy artist.
-The space serves as both home and studio for her.
+Their Scandinavian eclectic mobile home serves as both home and studio for her and it is a great place to let her creativity and her ink flow.

-This is a home that probably looked rough when the couple first bought it, which is something all of us living debt-free that opted to purchase a very affordable used manufactured home can relate to.
-Chances are, they had never updated a home before but the results are still amazing.
+This home probably looked rough when the couple first bought it, which is something all of us living debt-free that opted to purchase a very affordable used manufactured home can relate to.

 Hip, retro, and Scandinavian modern are probably the best adjectives to describe this mobile home decor.